3.

 1: Relationships between basic types of profile cascades

-(a) confuser cascade - also called overpressure, turbine cascades; (b) uniform pressure cascade - with same flow area pressure and velocity between inlet and outlet do not change; (c) diffuser cascade - also called overpressure, compressor or turbine cascades in case A1 is critical flow area.
+(a) confuser cascade - also called overpressure, turbine cascades; (b) pressureless cascade - with same flow area pressure and velocity between inlet and outlet do not change; (c) diffuser cascade - also called overpressure, compressor or turbine cascades in case A1 is critical flow area.
 A [m2] flow area. γ [°] stagger angle of profile in cascade; s [m] pitch.
 The profiles are simplistically drawn as if they were made of sheet.

 Blade profile